ampproject/amphtml/.github/ISSUE_TEMPLATE/intent-to-implement--i2i-.md

 -->
 Link to Product Requirements Document (PRD):
 <!--
-Add a link to the PRD (make sure it is accessible by anyone) here.
+Add a link to the Product Requirements Document (PRD) (make sure it is accessible by anyone) here.
+A PRD is a document that highlights all the requirements for a product.
+It highglights what needs the component is trying to solve, the API it should offer and other details relevant to getting the implementation right.
+See here for an example: bit.ly/amp-autocomplete-prd
 -->

 ## Design documents
 <!--
-Provide a link to your design document once you have one.
+Provide a link to your design documents once you have them.
 You do not need a design document to file this I2I.
+A technical design document highlights the different design considerations being considered when designing a new AMP component or feature.
+An example is as follows: bit.ly/amp-carousel-dd
+UX Interaction Specs map out the different variants and states of an AMP component.
+It also maps the users flow through the different stages of a component.
+See here for an example: bit.ly/amp-autocomplete-ux
 -->
 - Technical Design Document
 - UX Interaction Specs